k2view-academy/K2View-Academy/articles/COE/Fabric_Implementation_Best_Practices/best_practice_broadway.md

 2. Use built-in Broadway Actors when possible in order to reduce the complexity and to ensure the quality of the code.

 3. Try to limit the number of stages and the number of Actors within each stage.
-Use inner flows when applicable, especially when creating a split across several consecutive stages or when using nested iterations.
+Use inner flows where applicable, especially when creating a split across several consecutive stages or when using nested iterations.

 4. There are no limitations on the iteration nesting level.
 However, to make a flow more readable, consider limiting a flow to 3 to 4 nesting levels.